Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 Although a criminal background check is a standard part of the process, it is not the only thing that Home Depot will check before offering a job.
 A basic check includes verifying information on the initial application and the identity of the applicant, through their social security number as well as their address.

 Depending on the position that is being applied for, the company may also choose to run several other checks as well.
-For example, if an applicant claims to have a college degree or advanced certifications, the company will likely verify these to ensure that applicant was being truthful on their application.
+For example, if an applicant claims to have a college degree or advanced certifications, the company will likely verify these to ensure that the applicant was being truthful in their application.
 This is true for virtually all the information provided by the applicant such as education level, previous work experience, and any training they may have completed.

 Even though applicants can refuse a background check, this will likely mean the end of the application process and the applicant will no longer be considered for employment by the company.

-What Information Is On the Home Depot Background Check
+What Information Is on the Home Depot Background Check

 Aside from verifying basic information on the application, Home Depot conducts several other types of background checks to ensure that the applicant meets the standards expected for the role.